EIS income tax relief: what is it and how does it work?

 -

 Claim the tax relief: Once shares have been issued, EIS3 forms will be distributed to investors.
-Those that pay tax via PAYE (pay as you earn) can claim income tax relief by filling in the EIS3 form and sending it to HMRC to process.
-Alternatively, individuals can complete this on their self-assessment tax return.
+Those that pay tax via PAYE (pay as you earn) can claim income taxation relief by filling in the EIS3 form and sending it to HMRC to process, who may have already provided an advanced assurance.

 The below flowchart shows a typical EIS investment process for an investment into an individual company.